 By 2007, the team had perfected a method for turning a living organism into artemisinin.
 They took genes from the Artemisia annua plant, then inserted them into bacteria and eventually into a yeast.
 The yeast ferments and produces an intermediate product called artemisinic acid.
 The team used a chemical process to convert the acid into artemisinin.
 The National Research Council Canada Plant Biotechnology Institute gave royalty-free access to a gene it discovered to make the process even more economically feasible.

 To achieve large-scale production of the semisynthetic artemisinin, we partnered with international pharmaceutical company Sanofi to optimize and scale-up the fermentation process for artemisinic acid.
 We developed an innovative method that uses light instead of chemicals to convert the acid into artemisinin.
 Sanofi built a new facility for this photochemistry in Italy and began the world’s first commercial production of semisynthetic artemisinin.

-Sanofi will sell the drug to select pharmaceutical manufacturers for use in their own malaria drugs.
+Sanofi will use semisynthetic artemisinin, now prequalified by WHO, to produce their malaria drug ASAQ, and they will offer semisynthetic artemisinin to manufacturers for use in their own products.
 These buyers, prequalified by WHO, have committed to making high-quality malaria drugs for combination therapy.
-Sanofi will sell the semisynthetic artemisinin at cost, helping to keep the price low for developing countries.
+Sanofi will sell the semisynthetic artemisinin at cost, helping to improve the overall price volatility of artemisinin market.

 An additional source will mean a stable cost and steady supply independent of the Artemisia annua crop.
 Sweet wormwood growers will continue to provide plants for a share of the artemisinin market, and poor countries battling malaria will have greater access to a much-needed treatment.